-This semester-long class is designed for students who have taken fundamentals of theater.
+This semester-long class is designed for students who have taken Fundamentals of Theater.
 Course content for advanced theater rotates by semester and is determined by the instructor at course placement.
-Options for topics of this course include contemporary performance, developing vocal power and range, stage movement, and classical theater trends.
-Students will also learn principles of stage design and elementary construction.
+Students will dive into a wider range of terminology, honing in their stage performance skills, and achieve a greater range of emotional interpretation.
+Students will also learn principles of stage design and begin creating conceptual scenery.
 Students will design and adapt these designs for the plays read in consultation with a student director doing a full concept design.
+At the end of this course, students will have a greater understanding of theater production and confidence in their performing skills.